PRIVATE INTERNATIONAL LAW (ADVANCED)

 be able to examine national, international and European Union jurisprudence in various Private International Law matters.

-Students are requested to have already passed the exam of International Law.
+Students of Political Sciences are requested to have already passed the exam of Principles of Private Law, International Law, European Union Law and Private International Law.

 Course contents summary

 The purpose of the course is to study thouroughly private international relations, furthering the basic knowledge gained by students through the general course of International Law.
-Different branches of Private International Law will be examined: specific subjects related to Italian civil jurisdiction, to the application of private international law and to the enforcement of foreign judgments, taking into particular consideration the most recent developments of the cooperation in civil matters within the European Union.
+Different branches of Private International Law will be examined: specific subjects related to Italian civil jurisdiction, to the application of private international law and to the enforcement of foreign judgments, taking into particular consideration the most recent developments of the cooperation in civil matters within the European Union (such as family relations, successions and wills, non contractual obligations).

 Students attending the course are expected to have already gained a basic knowledge of Private International Law during the general course of International Law.